LZTR1: Clinical significance

-Mutations
+Glioblastoma

 Studies have found that mutations in the LZTR1 gene were found in malignant cancerous cells in the tumors of patients with glioblastoma.
 These mutations were found to be somatic, typically caused by environmental factors, and the loss of the LZTR1 gene are seen in the cells that are divided uncontrollably.

-DiGeorge Syndrome
+DiGeorge syndrome

 DiGeorge syndrome (known as 22q11.2 deletion) caused by a deletion in the 22nd chromosome.
 Some of the typical symptoms associated with DiGeorge Syndrome are specific facial structure, congenital heart disease, and developmental delays.
-The implications of LTZR1 mutations were first diagnosed in DiGeorge patients.
+The implications of LZTR1 mutations were first diagnosed in DiGeorge patients.
 Studies have shown that deletion or mutation of the LZTR1 are identified in most patients that have been diagnosed with DiGeorge syndrome.
 The transcriptional regulation capabilities of the LZTR1 gene may play an important role in embryogenesis and is observed in several fetal organs.

 Noonan syndrome

 Noonan syndrome is an autosomal dominant multisystem disorder characterized by a wide phenotypic spectrum including distinctive facial dysmorphism, postnatal growth retardation, short stature, ectodermal and skeletal defects, congenital heart anomalies, renal anomalies, lymphatic malformations, bleeding difficulties and variable cognitive deficits.

 Studies have shown that in 29 genes there were 163 variants in patients with Noonan Syndrome.
 In the study, using In Silco software, the heterozygous missense mutation of the LZTR1 gene at exon 4 was the most pathogenic.
 This missense mutation will lead to a substitution of an alanine to valine in the primary structure of amino acid for the LZTR protein.